29 breath-taking places to go in Colombia: The Ultimate Bucketlist

 Right on the tri-border where Colombia, Peru and Brazil meet, Leticia is the gateway to the Amazon.
 From here, you can explore the sights, sounds and wildlife of the rainforest, and even catch a 4-day boat down the Amazon river to Manaus.
 It’s yet another totally different view of Colombia, and one that will have you so enthralled that you might just forget the rest of the world actually exists.

-Ok, this lesser-visited of the tourist attractions in Colombia is actually just an arid area and not technically a desert, but it does resemble one!
+While this lesser-visited of the Colombia must-see is actually just an arid area and not technically a desert, it sure does resemble one!
 Tatacoa’s moon-like landscape are a wonder to behold, especially if you camp there under the stars at night.
 Every year there is a huuuuuge electronic music festival there in October where things get pretty wild, but otherwise it’s a serene place to get lost in the orange rockiness.